Kimberly-Fasbender/markdoc-starter/pages/game_read_me/index.md

 - Volume control and music on/off functionality
 - Login/Logout functionality using Firebase for auth
 - Scoreboard and save functionality using Firebase
+- Level map with ability to re-play levels
 - Additional levels, including a queso level where all the surfaces are slippery

 ### Helpful Tutorials